Yosuke Watanuki vs. Juncheng Shang: Prediction and Match Betting Odds | Rolex Shanghai Masters

 Yosuke Watanuki vs. Juncheng Shang Trends and Insights

-- In his 32 matches over the past 12 months across all court surfaces, Watanuki has played an average of 26.9 games (23.9 in best-of-three matches).
+- Watanuki has played 26.9 games per match (23.9 in best-of-three matches) in his 32 matches over the past 12 months (across all court types).

-- In his 14 matches on hard courts over the past year, Watanuki has played an average of 24.6 games (22.0 in best-of-three matches).
+- Watanuki has played 24.6 games per match (22.0 in best-of-three matches) in his 14 matches on hard courts over the past 12 months.

-- When it comes to sets, it's been very even between Watanuki and Shang, each securing two sets against the other.
+- Watanuki and Shang have matched up well, each clinching two of four sets versus the other.

-- Watanuki and Shang have faced off in 44 total games, with Watanuki winning 24 and Shang claiming 20.
+- Watanuki has the upper hand in 44 total games versus Shang, claiming 24 of them.

-- Shang and Watanuki have squared off two times, and they have averaged 22 games and two sets per match.
+- In two head-to-head matches, Watanuki and Shang are averaging 22.0 games and 2.0 sets per match.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.